SioKCronin/website/content/ai_notes/software_engineering/github_take_home.md

 deployment.extensions/nginx-deployment
 ```

-This will pull the bug out of production, but doesn't answer our question.
+This will pull the bug out of production, and will allow us to deploy a functional

-To address whether a table reached a tipping point suspcicion, we will need to...
+version of our system while we address the next section (improving testing!).

-### How might we detect such issues sooner going forward?
+### How might we test for such issues going forward?

-The alarming aspect of this problem is that we did not catch it sooner.
+What is perhaps most alarming about this problem is that we did not catch it sooner.
 We had to wait until our users complained, which is much too late.

 It is possible our triage inspection will yield the results we are looking for, and the bug
 can be fixed in short order.
 However, it may also be the case that the problem is more
 complex, and will require further troubleshooting.
 In either case we are going to want
 more rigourous test coverage that replicates the conditions that led to the slow
 log-in our users experienced.
+For load balancing, we may wish to work with a tool
+like [Iago](https://github.com/twitter/iago), which excels at accurately replicating
+production traffic.

 Once we feel we have solved the problem and it passes our tests, including load testing,
 then we can set up a canary testing rollout to our nodes.
 This will requires us to